axiom-crypto/axiom-docs/docs/protocol/zero-knowledge-proofs/introduction-to-zk.md

 Once we have an arithmetization (vectors + constraints), the prover-verifier dynamic goes as follows:

 1. The Prover sends the Verifier some **commitment** to the vectors and further commitments (details omitted) to the constraints.
-2. The Verifier sends the Prover some random numbers
+2. The Verifier sends the Prover some random numbers.
 3. Prover uses the previous commitment, along with some cryptography, to give a **proof** that the supplied vectors actually satisfies the claimed constraints (aka, the computation did what it claimed to do).

 The above procedure is _interactive_, since the Verifier needs to provide randomness, but we remark that there is a general way to make it **non-interactive**: see [Fiat-Shamir Heuristic](https://www.zkdocs.com/docs/zkdocs/protocol-primitives/fiat-shamir/).
 In the non-interactive protocol, the prover does all of their steps _first_ and sends the result to the verifier.
 The Fiat-Shamir Heuristic allows the verifier to then verify the proof with the same assurance of correctness as if the whole process had been interactive.